-In any situation or circumstance a person must have the basic skills of adaptation to work or perform in the world.
+In any situation or circumstance, a person must have the basic skills of adaptation to work or perform in the world.

 Importance of adaptability in the workplace

 Let’s face it, there are times at work when things start to change and you have to learn how to bribe.
 Adaptability in the workplace is when a worker can be flexible and adapt to changes in working conditions.
-Adaptive employees can work independently or work well with a teamwork Working in a group is helpful for employees on brainstorming ideas or creating a great product.
+Adaptive employees can work independently or work well with teamwork Working in a group is helpful for employees in brainstorming ideas or creating a great product.

 Let’s say you are currently working for an engineering company where products are developed.
-If you are an engineer, you need to adapt to the constant change of technology.
+If you are an engineer, you need to adapt to the constant change in technology.
 Innovation is an essential part of engineering, which makes it important for you to be flexible.
 You need to have a positive attitude and be able to work with new technology, as well as be ready to work with different colleagues to create a unique product.

 Every area of the business faces the challenge of keeping up with the tremendous pace of technological change.
 And that means employees need to adapt more than ever.
 But can you train staff to be more flexible?

 The skills that employers are looking for are a person’s adaptability, a key sensitive intelligence.
-It ranks among the other important skills like communication, interpersonal skills, work ethic and principles.
+It ranks among the other important skills like communication, interpersonal skills, work ethic, and principles.

 Contract or Pause